arduino-asteroid/Asteroid/README.md

 ![alt text](documentation/button_on_joystick.jpg "button on joystick")

-Finally, We had to put the wemos in a certain position in order to be sure that the accelerometerr would send the right informations to the game.
+Finally, We had to put the wemos in a certain position in order to be sure that the accelerometer would send the right informations to the game.

 So we had to think about a way to fix the wemos to the suction cup.